nisrulz/app-privacy-policy-generator/Readme.md

   }
 ]
 ```
-> Note: You also will have to drop the logo image into the `images` folder.
+> Note: You also will have to drop the logo image into the `public/images/` folder.
 Make sure the logo is 160 × 160 in size.

 # Pull Requests
 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request: